 BUT—AND THIS IS AN ALL IMPORTANT ‘BUT’—as I explained to Sir Bob, and as is recorded in TYL, the ‘savage instincts’ explanation can’t be the real reason for our competitive, selfish and aggressive behaviour because firstly, we humans have cooperative, selfless and loving moral instincts, the voice or expression of which within us is our conscience—as Charles Darwin recognised, ‘The moral sense perhaps affords the best and highest distinction between man and the lower animals’ (see ).
 And to have acquired our altruistic moral instinctive nature, our distant ancestors must have been cooperative, selfless and loving, not competitive, selfish and aggressive like other animals (and, as is explained in chapter 5 of FREEDOM [and in ], we acquired this cooperative, loving nature through nurturing.
-The bonobo, formerly known as the pygmy chimpanzee, are a living example of a species who are achieving this utterly cooperative state through nurturing, as evidenced in and summarised in ).
+The bonobo, formerly known as the pygmy chimpanzee, provides a living example of a species who are achieving this utterly cooperative state through nurturing, as evidenced in and summarised in ).